siakaramalegos/almanac.httparchive.org/src/content/en/2021/performance.md

 <p class="note"><strong>Note:</strong> The groups in the chart are based off of the Lighthouse score for TBT (e.g., >= 0.9 results in "good").
 Due to rounding of the score, some TBT values slightly above 200ms get categorized as "good" (and similarly at the 600ms threshold).</p>

-Remember that the data is a single, throttled-CPU Lighthouse run through WebPageTest and does not reflect real user experiences.
+The dataset is based on a single, throttled-CPU Lighthouse run through WebPageTest and does not reflect real user experiences.
 Yet, potential interactivity looked much worse when looking at TBT versus FID.
 The "real" evaluation of your interactivity is probably somewhere between.
 Thus, if your FID is "good", take a look at TBT in case you're missing some poor user experiences that FID can't catch yet.
 The same issues that cause poor FID also cause poor TBT.

 <!-- TODO: check -->
 {{ figure_markup(